"You will always be your child's favorite toy." -- Vicki Lansky

 - Choose the movie for family movie night.

 2. Share the magic of the holiday.

-If you celebrate Hanukkah, I hope you take some time with the lights off to just sit in silence with your child to enjoy the flames.
+If you celebrate Hanukkah, I hope you took some time with the lights off to just sit in silence with your child to enjoy the flames.

 If you have a Christmas tree, let your child fall asleep in front of your tree in a sleeping bag -- with you by her side, chatting softly.
 You might even have a slumber party, one child at a time, and sleep on the couch next to your child.
 This will probably become your child's favorite holiday memory.